-Landing pages are those areas of a website where visitors arrive after clicking an ad, a social post, a referral or a search listing.
-There are typically many pages on a website that acts as a natural landing pages in that visitors "land" there first--and bypass the homepage.
+Landing pages are those areas of a website where visitors arrive after clicking an ad, a social post, a referral, or a search listing.
+There are typically many pages on a website that acts as natural landing pages in that visitors "land" there first--and bypass the homepage.
 A website will have many natural landing pages, but marketers work hard to create highly effective landing pages to drive leads into a sales funnel.
-Highly-specialized landing pages act as lead capture pages.
+Highly specialized landing pages act as lead capture pages.

 The purpose of a website landing page is not just to drive traffic and visibility for a brand.
 These effective landing pages have a transactional purpose.

 55%: Increase in conversion when keeping relevant, focused, important information on single page.
 (Hubspot)

 Not all landing pages are effective.
 The effectiveness of a landing page is determined by its conversion rate or engagement rate.

 Effective landing pages are free of distractions.
 They typically have a singular focus or value proposition--a single compelling reason to be a cause for conversion.
 They provide enough information to attract and convert a prospect but not too much information to cause for a prospect to feel overwhelmed, distracted, or confused.

 Effective landing pages also contain lead capture forms.
 Visitors should not have to click to other pages to understand the value proposition and feel enticed to fill out the form.

 Companies with 30 or more landing pages generate 7x more leads than those with fewer than 10.
 (HubSpot)